 End of an Era - The Cod Moratorium.

-Outmigration, along with the passing of older residents and the trend toward smaller families, has resulted in a gradual decline in the population over the past half century.
+Outmigration, along with the passing of older residents and the trend toward smaller families, has resulted in a gradual decline in the population over the past half-century.
 By 2011, Calvert’s population had declined to about 250.
-What the future holds in store, no one really knows, but residents of Calvert like their forbearers are resilient and resourceful.
-Over twenty years have passed and the cod moratorium is still in effect, since cod stocks have been very slow to recover.
+What the future holds in store, no one knows, but residents of Calvert like their forbearers are resilient and resourceful.
+Almost three decades have passed and the cod moratorium is still in effect since cod stocks have been very slow to recover.
 Like all Newfoundlanders, residents of Calvert hope to see the day when the cod stocks will again rise to a level sufficient to sustain a viable fishery.
-Certainly they can take heart when they look back to where they have come from over the past two hundred years.
-When viewed in the context of the hardships that our ancestors had to endure - today's problems, though worrisome, seem rather trivial.
+Certainly, they can take heart when they look back to where they have come from over the past two hundred years.
+When viewed in the context of the hardships that our ancestors had to endure - today's problems, though worrisome, may seem rather trivial.